Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

 localization_priority: None
 ms.custom: M365FreelanceToolkit
 ---
-Tools and templates to help with internal communication
+Tools and templates for internal communication
 =======================================================

 The Microsoft 365 Freelance Toolkit provides a specialized SharePoint communication site template to help enterprises create a one-stop shop for their freelance program details, with tools to help accelerate onboarding and adoption.